All about content management systems (CMS)Posted by Ryan Jones on Jan 10, 2020. Reading time: 12 mins

-WordPress is a very popular, versatile CMS and powers millions of websites across the globe thanks to its user-friendly interface and strong developer support.
-Some of the world's biggest companies use WordPress, and it can be optimised for almost any amount of traffic.
+WordPress is a very popular, versatile CMS powering millions of websites across the globe thanks to its user-friendly interface and strong developer support.
+Some of the world's biggest companies use WordPress as it can be optimised for almost any volume of traffic.

-You can start by choosing your template and then add photos, pages and colour schemes until you get it to the desired level of awesomeness.
-For extra features like forms, call-to-actions and more advanced design elements, you can simply download plugins.
-Don't fall into the trap of installing too many plugins on your WordPress website, though, they can slow down your site!
+Plugins can be downloaded for extra features like forms, call-to-actions and more advanced design elements.
+However, don't fall into the trap of installing too many plugins on your WordPress site.
+They might offer loads of cool options, but can seriously slow down your site!

-Compared with some of the Software as a Service CMS we've included in this comparison though, WordPress is more vulnerable to security issues.
-Your website must be frequently updated to ensure your customer details aren't stolen, and your site isn't spammed.
+On the downside, compared with some other CMS, WordPress websites are more vulnerable to security issues.
+Your website must be frequently updated manually to ensure your customer details aren't stolen, and your site isn't spammed.

-You will also need to find somewhere to host your website.
-Refuel Creative make WordPress as simple as the other Software as a Service options with our Managed WordPress Hosting service.
+You’ll also need to find somewhere to host your website.
+Refuel Creative provides a managed WordPress hosting service to make using WordPress as safe and simple as any other option out there.

 - People building their own website